Vortrix5/discord-gpt-bot/README.md

 - `/start [text/voice]`: Creates a text/voice channel to start a conversation with the bot
 - `/stop [text/voice]`: Destroys the connection with the bot
 - `/clear`: Clears the conversation prompt
+- `/voice [voice]`: Changes the TTS voice by choosing one from the options
-- `/ask`: Asks one question to the bot, no conversation
+- `/ask [question]`: Asks one question to the bot, no conversation

 ## 💾 Installation